 Printing Method: Photogravure

-Gasoline Alley is the oldest strip being distributed by the former Chicago Tribune-New York News Syndicate.
-Created in 1919 by Frank King, the strip began as a single panel devoted to the country’s then-new fascination with automobiles.
+This comic is the oldest strip being distributed by the former Chicago Tribune-New York News Syndicate.
+Created in 1919 by Frank King, the strip began as a single panel devoted to the country’s then new fascination with automobiles.

 However, comics focusing on the family were also becoming extremely popular, and so on Valentine’s Day, 1921, the infant Skeezix appeared on Walt Wallet’s doorstep.
-Although meant as a passing story line, Skeezix became a permanent character, and “Uncle Walt,” as he became known, went on to marry Phyllis Blossom.
+Although meant as a passing storyline, Skeezix became a permanent character, and “Uncle Walt,” as he became known, went on to marry Phyllis Blossom.
 The rest, as they say, “is history.”
-Rather than employing the comic license of perpetual youth, King enhanced the reality of the strip by allowing his characters to age.
+Rather than employing the comic license of perpetual youth, Kind enhanced the reality of the strip by allowing his characters to age.